Annona senegalensis: Description

 A. senegalensis is generally pollinated by several species of beetle, but can be hand pollinated when grown as a crop plant.
 Its seed viability usually lasts no more than six months.

 Habitat

 A. senegalensis tends to grow in semiarid to subhumid regions adjacent to the coast, often, but not exclusively, on coral-based rocks with mostly sandy, loamy soils, from sea level up to 2400 meters, at mean temperatures between 17 and 30 °C, and mean rainfall between 700 and 2500 mm.
 They are often solitary plants within woodland savannah understory, also frequently in swamp forests, or riverbanks, or on former cropland left fallow for an extended period.

 Distribution

 It is native to tropical east and northeast, west and west-central, and southern Africa, as well as southern subtropical Africa, and islands in the western Indian Ocean.
-Specific to the nation of South Africa, it is found in KwaZulu-Natal, Limpopo, and Mpumalanga.
+Within the nation of South Africa, it is found in KwaZulu-Natal, Limpopo, and Mpumalanga.
 In Zimbabwe it is widespread in the Bikita district.

 A. senegalensis has become naturalized in parts of India.
 It is also found in the islands of Maldives.